PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

-    If you can't or don't want to rely on automatic site search detection from URL parameters, call ``trackSiteSearch`` method instead of ``trackPageView`` on search results page.
+    If you can't or don't want to rely on automatic site search detection from URL parameters, call ``trackSiteSearch`` method instead of ``trackPageView`` on the search results page.
 Using both methods might result in a duplication of site search events.